pkcsecurity/worldofcoffeebot/README.md

 Frontend setup (taken from [here](https://github.com/raphamorim/wasm-and-rust)):

-1. Setup the build environment
+1. Setup the build environment (TODO maybe most of this section can just be replaced with `brew install emscripten`)

 Rustup is an official Rust project that allows us to install, manage, and update multiple Rust toolchains.